technomada/chat-app/README.md

 ![Application Screenshot](media/screenshot-200.png)

-Open the chat in a browser, click the bottom of the page, type a message and press enter to send.
+Session A: Open the chat in a browser, click the bottom of the page, type a message and press enter to send.

-On a separate device or different browser on the same device open the chat and do the same.
+Session B: On a separate device or different browser on the same device open the chat and do the same.

 ### change chat space
-click the gear icon in the bottom right, change the room id, click the gear again to close the settings section.
+Click the gear icon in the bottom right, change the room id, click the gear again to close the settings section.

 ### media
 The chat system supports the display of media.